techx-nlp/prerequisite-quiz/README.md

-# prerequisite-quiz
+# Coding Quiz

-Preliminary quiz before the course to assess students' understanding of the prerequisites.
+**Estimated Completion Time:** 1 hour

+This quiz assesses the student's ability to program and solve problems in Python.